Darkboy17/leetclone/README.md

 ## Features
 **User Authentication**: The application uses Firebase for user authentication.
 It checks the authentication state of the user and redirects them to the home page if they are already authenticated.

-**Particle Effect**: The application uses a custom Particle effect for the landing page.
+**Particle System**: The application uses a custom Particle system for the landing page.
 It is completely written with Vanilla JS and no graphic libraries were used.
-Users can also interact with the Particles forming the message for interactivity purposes only.
+Users can also interact with the Particles forming the message just for playability.

-**Responsive Design**: The application is designed to be responsive and adjusts the layout based on the window size.
+**Responsive Design**: The application is designed to be responsive and it adjusts the layout based on the window size.

 ## Installation